 Brian’s Optik 2 Pro

 This blocker has the SBA no slip palm so when you start sweating in it, the blocker won’t start sliding around in your hand.
 The palm is placed slightly above the center allowing for low blocker saves to be easier to reach.
-The BOA system (super easy wrist strap adjuster) is on this blocker too.
+The BOA system (wrist strap adjuster) is on this blocker too.

-Finally, this blocker is insanely comfortable.
-It feels really centered and good in the hand.
-It may come as a surprise to many that Brian’s is at the top of this list, but this blocker truly is amazing.
+Finally, this blocker is very comfortable.
+It’s centered and has a good feel in the hand.
+It may come as a surprise to many that Brian’s is at the top of this list, but this blocker is worth it.

 Vaughn V9 Pro Carbon

 Next up on the list is Vauhn’s newest lineup, the Velocity V9 Pro Carbon blocker.
-It uses a thin foam board internally with reinforced carbon on the top.
+It features a thin foam board internally with reinforced carbon on the top of it.
 The V9 Pro has a deep bend in the top of the board to send rebounds flying.
-The rebound control on this blocker is incredible.

-The palm of the V9 Pro Carbon is very comfortable.
+The palm of the V9 Pro Carbon is also comfortable.
 It’s a new and upgraded palm from previous Vaughn blockers.
 Not only that, the hand protection on this blocker is very protective.
 It features front finger protection and a carbon mold protecting the thumb.
-There is very low chance that a stray puck finds a finger.

 Finally, the Vaughn V9 Pro Carbon blocker is very mobile.
 It has a floating cuff design that ensures high range of movement in the wrist.
 You won’t have any concerns with mobility in this blocker.

-Overall this blocker is one of the best blockers you can get for 2020.
-We definitely recommend it over here at GoalieCoaches.
+Overall this blocker is one of the best goalie blockers you can get for 2020.

 Related: Best Goalie Skates